 Key features of the specialist DFV court model include:

-- acknowledges that the court process is a touchpoint for service delivery, and seeks to enhance victim safety while ensuring perpetrator accountability;
+- recognising that the court process is a touchpoint for service delivery, and seeking to enhance victim safety while ensuring perpetrator accountability;

-- specialist court registry with responsive court registry staff;
+- specialist court registries with responsive court registry staff;

 - court support workers;

-- it provides perpetrators with strong encouragement to deter them from using violence, as well as imposing appropriate sanctions;
+- providing perpetrators with strong encouragement to deter them from using violence, as well as imposing appropriate sanctions; and

 What have we achieved so far?